SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 the grid-point space as defined by `RingGrids` and the spectral space defined in `LowerTriangularMatrices`.
-These three modules are independently usable and therefore make SpeedyWeather.jl, beyond its main purpose of simulating atmospheric motion also a library for the analysis of gridded data on the sphere.
+These three modules are independently usable and therefore make SpeedyWeather.jl, beyond its main purpose of simulating atmospheric motion, also a library for the analysis of gridded data on the sphere.
-Running and analysing simulations can be interactively combined, enhancing user experience and productivity.
+Running and analyzing simulations can be interactively combined, enhancing user experience and productivity.

 The user interface of SpeedyWeather.jl is heavily influenced by